Property

 Property is always created in relation to a field of the class.
 A property is related to one and only one field of the class.

-• When the property contains only get block then such property is called readonly property.
+- When the property contains only get block then such property is called readonly property.

-• When the property contains only set block then such property is called writeonly property.
+- When the property contains only set block then such property is called writeonly property.

-• When a property contains get and set blocks, such a property is called a readwrite property.
+- When a property contains get and set blocks, such a property is called a readwrite property.

 In C#, the return statement is always used in the get block of the property, while the value keyword is always used in the set block.
 The value keyword is a contextual keyword used to set a value in a field.

-Convention of Naming Property in a Class
+Convention of Naming Property

-Properties of Concept of Property
+Purposes of Property

-1) The main purpose of a property is to limit or restrict access to a class's field.
-For example, access to a field of a class can be done by get or set or both can be done.
+1) The main purpose of a property is to limit or restrict the direct access to a class's field.
+Fields can be accessed via properties.

 2) Another purpose of a property is to conditionally restrict access to a class's field.
 For example, access to a field of a class can be done with a get condition or a set condition, or both a condition.
+The validation logic can be placed inside set block to allow only valid values for setting value of property.
+Similarly, validation logic can be placed inside get block before returning the value of property.

 Example of conditional access